The School is required by law to provide parents and prospective parents with the following information:

 e) The School’s protocols and procedures for admission, discipline and exclusion are given in the Admission Policy and the Behaviour Policy.
 These policies include this information.

-f) The School currently has three pupils with EHC plans and no pupils with English as a second language.
+f) The School currently has two pupils with EHC plans and five pupils with English as a second language.
 Children with EHC plans or English as a second language are welcome and provisions for their education and welfare would be discussed and agreed with parents on their admission.
 Our SENCo would be involved in these discussions.

 Key policies are available on the website.
 All other school policies are available on request from the Office and are available to parents in the secure parent area of the school website.